objcio/articles/2013-06-07-containment-view-controller.md

 The `_startMapViewController`, which displays the starting position, is instantiated and set up with the annotation image.

-1. The `_startMapViewcontroller` is added as a child of the root view controller.
+1. The `_startMapViewController` is added as a child of the root view controller.
 This automatically calls the method `willMoveToParentViewController:` on the child.
 2. The child's view is added as a subview of the first container view.